marticliment/UniGetUI/readme.md

 **Q: Will Chocolatey be supported?**<br>

-A: Maybe in the future.
+A: This is currently under study.

 See more details in issue https://github.com/martinet101/WingetUI/issues/56.<br>